Calvinwhow/vbm/README.md

 # Standalone VBM Processing Kit

-This project provides a set of Jupyter notebooks for processing voxel-based morphometry (VBM) data.
+This project provides a set of Jupyter notebooks for processing voxel-based morphometry (VBM) data with Atrophy PyPer.

 ## Dependencies